shaundano/project-elephant/docs/Phase 1/ec2.md

 **t3.xlarge** (4 vCPUs, 16 GB RAM)

-!!! note "Instance Type Selection"
+!!! info "Note - Instance Type Selection"
     The T3 series is like picking Mario in Mario Kart—kinda basic, but you can't go wrong with it.
 It's the most popular choice for general-purpose workloads.

     If you're on the free tier, use the largest instance type available to you.
 You may not even need 16GB RAM for your use case—you can always adjust later once you're comfortable with EC2.